Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

 CRITICALITY_MECH

- Including this card will define the mechanism for associated criticality events in a waste form.
+ Including this card will define a criticality mechanism that can specified for a waste form containing fissile material.

  NAME <name_string>